 After a day of fun and adventure, settle down at the Namaste India restaurant and taste the delicious food that pays homage to the beautiful country of India.

-After finishing all the rides, performances and sampling your exquisite dinner, make sure not to leave before you see the Grand Parade that is held at closing time, as the ensemble you saw throughout the day gather for the final time and see you off with upbeat music and fantastic dance moves.
+After finishing all the rides, performances and sampling your exquisite dinner, make sure not to leave before you see the Grand Parade that is held at closing time, as the ensemble you saw throughout the day gathers for the final time and see you off with upbeat music and fantastic dance moves.

 The Bollywood Parks and Resorts opens on Fridays from 12:00 noon to 10:00 pm and from Saturday to Thursday, it opens until 9:00 pm.